Choate-Robotics/Programming-SOPs/docs/installation/index.rst

         5. Install Poetry by opening a terminal and typing

             .. note::
-                Poetry is a package manager for Python for more information `Poetry <../poetry/index.html>`_
+                Poetry is a package manager for Python for more information: `Poetry <../poetry/index.html>`_

         .. code-block:: bash